okibcn/ScoopMaster/README.md

 </br>

 **ScoopMaster** provides manifests for every app in any known Scoop bucket, updated every 30 minutes to ensure fresh app versions.
-This way you only need one bucket in your Scoop bucket list as it takes the manifests from all the rest of known buckets and maintains a bucket with the most recent version of each known package.
+This way you only need one bucket in your Scoop bucket list.
+It takes the manifests from all the known buckets and maintains a bucket with the most recent version of each known package just for you.

 </br>